ValentinKolb/reciyml/Readme.md

   duration: "1h" # how long the step takes
   waitTime: "1h" # time to wait after the step is done

-  preparation: # instructions to execute the step
+  instructions: # instructions to execute the step
     - ... # omitted for brevity

   additionalIngredients: